Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

 See DELPROS Instructional Videos for assistance with DELPROS.

-Delaware law requires persons and businesses in certain professions to obtain a valid license from the Division of Professional Regulation before practicing the profession or operating the business in Delaware.
+Delaware law requires persons and businesses in certain professions to obtain a valid license from the Division of Professional Regulation before practicing in the profession or operating the business in Delaware.
 The purpose of professional licensing is to establish that the person or business is qualified and meets all requirements to provide services in the profession.
-Certain events also require a permit from the Division.
+Certain events, such as Gaming or Combative Sports events, may also require a permit from the Division.

 Fees required to process your application are non-refundable.

-Generally, the expiration date on the first license you receive won’t be a full one- or two-year period.
+Generally, the expiration date on your first license won’t be a full one-year or two-year period.
 This means that your first renewal will be due sooner than a full license period.
 For example, if the type of license you’re issued normally expires on January 31 of even years, your first license will expire on January 31 of the next even year even if that date is less than two years from the issue date.